 - Tuition Fees: from 56,150 THB/semester (Bachelor’s)

 Sripatum University was originally founded in 1970 as a college.
-17 years later, it became a university.
-It has ten schools and six colleges.
+Seventeen years later, it became a university.
+It has multiple schools and colleges, including Sripatum International College (SPUIC).
 At this university, students also wear uniforms.
-One of these colleges is the Sripatum International College (SIC), which offers 8 international programs that are completely taught in English.
-These are Airline Business, International Business Management, International Logistic and Supply Chain Management, Accountancy, Media & Marketing Communication, and Thai Studies.

 7. Bangkok University